-on contract hire/lease rentals is based upon the business's accounting treatment of
+for contract hire/lease rentals is based on the accounting treatment of

 each year is based upon the actual rentals paid then the tax relief is usually also